TESLA Minor - University of Amsterdam

 The TESLA Minor is a 5-month educational programme for research master students from the beta faculties of all Universities.
 Students work in small groups on complex projects for real clients that combine science with a business or societal challenge.

 The TESLA minor is a yearly project of great personal and educational value to TheRockGroup.
-Bertus Tulleners, developed the Tesla Minor in 2013 when the University of Amsterdam expressed the need to have an excellence programme that would prepare graduate students to utilise their scientific expertise in working environments.
-He and Tim Bulters, the current co-organizer, use this project to disseminate their business and sustainability knowledge to a yearly selection of graduate students.
+We’ve developed the Tesla Minor in 2013 when the University of Amsterdam expressed the need to have an excellence programme that would prepare graduate students to utilise their scientific expertise in working environments.
+We use this project to disseminate our business and sustainability knowledge to a yearly selection of graduate students.
 The Tesla programme has the objective to move students out of their academic comfort zone and engage them in different types of real challenges.
-While working for real clients they learn how to manage a project, communicate in different situations, and create value in ‘non-scientific settings’.
+While working for real clients they learn how to manage a project, communicate in different situations and create value in ‘non-scientific settings’.

 We train and develop students as sustainability consultants by connecting them with companies, research institutes and civil society organizations and guide them on professional and personal level.
 The Minor offers a 360-degree learning experience including an integrated sports, peer coaching and development programme.

 Through designing and managing the TESLA Minor, TheRockGroup has experience with and participated in over 30 sustainability and health related projects with organizations such as NGOs (KIT), SME’s (Tovertafel, Burg Group, Scienza, Sungevity) and Dutch multinationals (such as Friesland Campina, Unilever) and research institutes (such as TNO and ECN), governmental organisations (such as the Port of Amsterdam, the national police and the ‘Waterschappen’/Waterboards) and sustainable companies (such as Commonland).